 Clarksburg, Ontario – Canada.

-- – Operate woodworking machines and use hand tools including power saws, jointers, mortisers, molders, or shapers to cut, shape and form part and components.
+- Operate woodworking machines and use hand tools including power saws, jointers, mortisers, moulders, or shapers to cut, shape and form parts and components.

-- – Help to perform some rough and finish carpentry to company’s standard of quality, according to the plans and specifications.
+- According to the plans and specifications, help to perform some rough and finish carpentry to the company’s standard of quality.

-- – Measure and mark dimensions of part on paper or lumber stock prior to cutting, following blueprints, to ensure a tight fit and quality product.
+- Measure and mark parts on paper or lumber stock before cutting, following blueprints, to ensure a tight fit and quality product.

-- – Attach part or subassemblies together to form completed units, using glue, dowels, nails, screws or clamps.
+- Attach part or subassemblies to form completed units using glue, dowels, nails, screws or clamps.

-- – Familiarity with heritage methods and techniques is an asset. -Working Conditions and Physical Capabilities: Manual dexterity.
+- Familiarity with heritage methods and techniques is an asset.

 Tlf: +1 647-797-0956